umijs/qiankun/README.md

 ```

 ## 🎯 Roadmap
+- [ ] Parcel apps integration (multiple sub apps displayed at the same time, but only one uses router at most)
 - [ ] Communication development kits between master and sub apps
 - [ ] Custom side effects hijacker
 - [ ] Nested Microfrontends
-- [ ] Multiple sub apps displayed at the same time(but only one uses router at most)

 ## ❓ FAQ